dj-on-github/SP800_90b_tests/README.md

 There are problems:
 1) It's slow.
 There are optimizations that can be made.
 2) The LRS test runs out of memory on windows when the dictionary reaches 11184810 keys (this is on a Win10 machine with 16GB of memory).
 It did fine on Linux.
-This is really a shortcoming of the LRS test which for reasonable input data sizes, creates a huge dictionary.
+This is really a shortcoming of the LRS test which for reasonable input data sizes, creates a huge dictionary.[Fixed]
 3) Its probably buggy.

 A note on IID vs. Non-IID: